-The question of whether crime can ever be fully eliminated has been a long-standing debate.
-While improvements in law enforcement, technology, and social programs have helped reduce crime in many areas, it remains a persistent issue.
-The idea of a crime-free society raises complex questions about human nature, justice systems, and the underlying structures of society.
+The question of Can Crime Be Eliminated has been debated for generations.
+While improvements in law enforcement, technology, and social programmes have helped reduce crime in many areas, it remains a persistent issue.
+The idea of a crime-free society raises important questions about human behaviour, justice systems, and the underlying causes of criminal activity.

 What is Crime?